 Option Description doNotLoadAlreadyDefinedSymbol Silently skip the load of a global symbol if it has already been loaded before. (false by default.
 Only the first loaded symbol is taken into account (in the order input files are declared).
 This option only affects the load se- mantic for global symbols, and does not modify the se- mantic for loading weak symbols and local symbols. endianness Explicitly declare linker endianness [little, big] or [none] for auto-detection.
-All input files must declare the same endianness or an error is thrown. generateMapFile Generate the .map file (true by default). ignoreWrongPositioningForEmptySection Silently ignore wrong section positioning for zero size sections. (false by default). lsc Provide a master lsc file.
-This option is mandatory unless the linkPath option is set. linkPath Provide a set of directories into which to load link file fragments.
+All input files must declare the same endianness or an error is thrown.
+Generate the .map file ( true by default). generateMapFile deficiate the smap me (true by default).
+Silently ignore wrong section positioning for zero size ignoreWrongPositioningForEmptySection sections. (false by default). lee.
+Provide a master lsc file.
+This option is mandatory unless lsc the linkPath option is set. linkPath Provide a set of directories into which to load link file TITIKI ACII fragments.
 Directories are separated with a platform- path separator.
-This option is mandatory unless the lsc option is set. noWarning Silently skip the output of warning messages. mergeSegmentSections (experimental).
-Generate a single section per segment.
-This may speed up the load of the output executable file into debuggers or flasher tools. (false by default). outputArchitecture Set the architecture tag for the output ELF file (ELF ma- chine id). outputName Specify the output name of the generated files.
-By de- fault, take the name provided in the lsc tag.
+This option is mandatory unless the lsc option is set. noWarning Silently skip the output of warning messages. (experimental).
+Generate a single section per segment. mergeSegmentSections This may speed up the load of the output executable file into debuggers or flasher tools. (false by default). output A moh i to otumo Set the architecture tag for the output ELF file (ELF maoutputArchitecture chine id). outputName Specify the output name of the generated files.
+By deou that thaille fault, take the name provided in the lsc tag.
 The output ELF executable filename will be name.out.
-The map file- name will be name.map. stripDebug Remove all debug information from the output ELF file.
-A stripped output ELF executable holds only the binary image (no remaining symbols, debug sections, etc.). toDir Specify the output directory in which to store generated files.
+The map filename will be name.out. name will be name.map.
+Remove all debug information from the output ELF file. stripDebug A stripped output ELF executable holds only the binary - image (no remaining symbols, debug sections, etc.).
+Specify the output directory in which to store generated toDir files.
 Output filenames are in the form: od + separator + value of the lsc name attribute + suffix.
-By default, without this option, files are generated in the directory from which the linker was launched. verboseLevel Print additional messages on the standard output about linking process.
+By default, without this option, files are generated in the directory from which the linker was launched. wambaaal ayal Print additional messages on the standard output about verboseLevel linking process.